slavatrofimov/BI2AI-Hackathon/Student/04-PowerBIAutoML.md

 ## Hints

+1. To conserve time on this challenge be sure to limit training time to 15 minutes (or less).
 1. Have a closer look at the columns in BikeBuyerTraining and Prospective Buyer.
 What is different about these two tables?
 Are there any differences that could be preventing you from using your model?

 ## Learning resources